April 25, 2025

 Contaminated: The Fentanyl Crisis in St. Louis

-In this brief news report, paramedics and frontline workers in St. Louis discuss their personal and professional experiences with addiction and the significantly high number of overdoses occurring due to the opioid crisis.
-They talk about their loved one's addiction and how this impacted their ability to help others.
+In this brief news report, frontline workers discuss their personal and professional experiences with addiction and what it has been like to respond to an overdose during the opioid crisis.
+They talk about their loved one’s addiction and how this impacted their ability to help others.
 However, they also talk about the importance of recognizing compassion fatigue.

 KELOLAND News Special Report: Opioid Crisis